TomNug/AdventOfCode2023/README.md

 ## Day 4 - Parsing strings to identify sets of numbers and performing calculations based on the intersections
 More **test-driven development** helped with the process.
 Made progress in secure increments and was confident in my code.
 More complex **regex** patterns, so more good practise.
 Using **sets** and **intersections** to find crossover between numbers.

+## Day 5 - Parsing strings to identify sets of numbers which define arithmetic functions applied to specific ranges of numbers.
+Processing numbers through these functions.
+**Testing** is such a stress relief.
+Instead of processing each number in a large range, can instead work with the limits of the range instead.
+More practice with **regex**.